DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-gpio-expander-mcp23017.rst

 Besides the following example, there is an example file available in the DCC-EX direcory, named myHAL.cpp_example.txt.

+.
+NOTE:: To prevent conflicts with pre-configured I²C modules, the address must be above 0#21

 .. code-block:: C

    #include "IODevice.h" // Always required when defining I/O